 Our disembarkation port was Budapest, Hungary’s capital.
 Its two districts, the hilly Buda and the flat Pest sit on both sides of the River Danube, connected by the 19th-century Chain Bridge.

 Included in our cruise was a morning panoramic tour of the city.
 It started in Pest, the modern district of the city admiring the various buildings and taking a lot of the Hungarian history courtesy of our guide.
 We then crossed the Danube and explored the traditional Buda side before we returned to the boat for a refreshing lunch.

 We had free time in the afternoon so we took a power nap to have more energy to continue exploring the sides of the Danube.
 We logged more than 10,000 steps during that stroll that allowed us to come closer to the Budapest Parliament Building and the Shoes on the Danube memorial.

 Viking’s Romantic Danube exceeded our expectations of it being one of the top Danube river cruises.
 This 8-day cruise took us to 3 countries (Germany, Austria, Hungary) that included metropolitan centers, quaint villages, and beautiful countrysides, with each port of call offering a unique experience.

-Look out for our succeeding posts that will provide more details on each destination.
-Meanwhile, if you have insights or comment on this topic, we invite you to leave them through the comments section below.
+Check out our succeeding posts for more details on each destination above.
+Meanwhile, if you have insights or comment on this topic, we invite you to leave them in the comments section below.